New Flexible Pathways

 Valuation and Advanced Product and Risk Management, International

-• International Financial Reporting Requirements: The candidate will understand and apply valuation principles to individual life insurance and annuity products issued by international life insurance companies.
+• International Financial Reporting Requirements: Understand and apply valuation principles to individual life insurance and annuity products issued by international life insurance companies.

-• Capital Management: The candidate will learn the capital requirements under solvency II framework, the approaches and tools of financial capital management for international life insurance company.
+• Capital Management: Understand international capital requirements, the approaches and tools of financial capital management for international life insurance companies.

-• Management and Evaluation of Life Insurance Risks: The candidate will understand various approaches to manage and evaluate life insurance risks.
+• Management and Evaluation of Life Insurance Risks: Understand various approaches to manage and evaluate life insurance risks.

-• Advanced Product Management: The candidate will understand value creation and inforce management techniques for life and annuity products.
+• Advanced Product Management: Understand value creation and inforce management techniques for life and annuity products.

 2 additional courses